THE-DEEPDAS/Anveshak/docs/comprehensive-documentation.md

 ### Company Research and Matching

-Cold Mailer implements a robust company matching system to connect candidates with relevant employers:
+Anveshak  implements a robust company matching system to connect candidates with relevant employers:

 **Algorithm Overview:**